zanderlx21/Gif-Wizard-GiphyApp/README.md

-# Gif-Hunter-GiphyApp
+# Gif-Wizard-GiphyApp
-Calling the Giphy API in React to display trending and searchable gifs
+Calling the Giphy API to display trending and searchable gifs XD

 See it live at: https://zanderlx21.github.io/Gif-Wizard-GiphyApp/